Corporate Governance Report

 Newly appointed Directors will be issued a formal letter by the Company Secretary setting out their statutory duties and obligations as a Director upon their appointment.

 The Management will organise orientation programmes for new Directors to familiarise them with the Group’s operations and business issues as well as the relevant regulations and governance requirements.
-In accordance with the Catalist Rules 406(3)(a) as amended on 1 January 2019, the NC will ensure that newly appointed Directors who do not have prior experience as a director of a public listed company in Singapore attend the mandatory training in the roles and responsibilities of a director as prescribed by the SGX-ST within one year from the date of their
+In accordance with Catalist Rule 406(3)(a), the RNC will ensure that newly appointed Directors who do not have prior experience as a director of a public listed company in Singapore attend the mandatory training in the roles and responsibilities of a director as prescribed by the SGX-ST within one year from the date of their appointment at the Company’s expense.
+In FY2022, the CEO and Mr. Brian Praneda completed the mandated training as a ﬁrst-time director organised by the Singapore Institute of Directors.
+In addition, all the Board members have completed the mandated sustainability training course as required by the enhanced SGX sustainability reporting rules announced in December 2021.

 The Company provides timely information to the Directors on Board’s processes, corporate governance practices and updates on changes to laws and regulations.
 The Directors are also encouraged to keep themselves abreast of the latest developments relevant to the Company or themselves.
 Where necessary, the Directors will be updated on new legislation and/or regulations and changing commercial risks, from time to time, which are relevant to the Group.
 News releases issued by the SGX-ST and Accounting and Corporate Regulatory Authority (“ACRA”) which are relevant to the Directors are circulated to the Board.
 The Directors are kept informed of upcoming conferences and seminars relevant to their roles as Directors of the Company.
 Such conferences and seminars as well as other training courses will be arranged and funded by the Company for all Directors.
 Annually, the external auditors will update the AC and the Board on any new and revised ﬁnancial reporting standards which are relevant to the Group.